dorochka8/GraphAttention/README.md

 ## Overview
-Before start working, please make sure that you have installed all required libraries (see `requirements.txt`).
+Before start working, please make sure you have installed all required libraries (see `requirements.txt`).

 Setups are in `config.py`. \
 All datasets are citation networks from the paper https://arxiv.org/pdf/1603.08861.pdf.